 The LG 27MP400-B is one of the best 27-inch monitors under $150.
 Affordable monitors that are AMD FreeSync certified.
 The monitor offers intuitive on-screen controls and various game features and is a larger model than the LG 22MP400-B, comes with reader mode, and is VESA wall mountable.
 The LG 27MP400-B offers rear-facing connection ports.
 It features dual HDMI 1.4 ports, a single D-Sub port, and an audio-out port for connecting speakers and headphones.

 Display and performance: The LG 27MP400-B has an IPS panel with 1080p resolution.
-Text clarity is satisfactory for office use at 81 PPI on 27-inch screen size.
+Text clarity is satisfactory for office use at 81 PPI on a 27-inch screen size.
 The screen clarity is decent, but despite the large monitor, there is no advantage in the screen area.

 It would help if you did the job with a maximum brightness of 250 nits.
 It’s not very bright in a well-lit room and works perfectly if you don’t put it in front of a light or window.
 The 1000:1 contrast ratio is mediocre, what you expect from a $150 IPS monitor, so darkroom performance isn’t that great.